Assistive Technology at Northwestern

-NUIT partners with the University Library to provide an adaptive technology computer lab located in the University Library (room B176) on the Evanston campus.
+Northwestern IT partners with the University Library to provide an adaptive technology computer lab located in the University Library (room B176) on the Evanston campus.
 Room equipment and software includes a braille printer, closed-circuit TV for magnification of texts, and software such as scan-and-read, screen reader, and speech-to-text.
 A detailed list of equipment and software for this computer lab can be found on the University Library website.

-NUIT offers hearing assisted telephone solutions, including headset adapters compatible with University phones, for use with hearing aids as well as for non-hearing impaired users who need more volume than what a telephone can provide.
+Northwestern IT offers hearing assisted telephone solutions, including headset adapters compatible with University phones, for use with hearing aids as well as for non-hearing impaired users who need more volume than what a telephone can provide.

 Chicago Smart Classrooms: